Nepenthes of Cambodia

 Cambodia—Kingdom of Wonder—is home to a variety of carnivorous plants, including numerous species of Nepenthes, or pitcher plants, which, in some areas of the country, are used as traditional medicine.
 To see more Nepenthes, CLICK HERE.

-As a delightful alternative to a temple tour, visitors to Siem Reap now have an opportunity to discover this intriguing flora, and the kleptoparasitic spiders that exploit insects that fall prey to these fascinating plants, by accompanying Bees Unlimited on a "Discover Cambodia" Tour to Cambodia’s own Pitcher Plant Paradise.
+As a delightful alternative to a temple tour, visitors to Siem Reap now have an opportunity to discover this intriguing flora, and the kleptoparasitic spiders that exploit insects that fall prey to these fascinating plants, by accompanying Bees Unlimited on a Rafter Beekeeping Tour to Cambodia’s own Pitcher Plant Paradise.
 But be forewarned: we're talking leech-infested water here...